 During this same period, the Commission has initiated additional policies and programs in support of the State's clean energy goals.
 For example, in September 2004, the Commission adopted a RPS, which set an initial renewable energy target of 25 percent of State electricity consumption by 2013.
-Following a comprehensive mid-course review, the Commission expanded the RPS target in January 2010, increasing the target for renewable electricity used by consumers from 25 percent to 30 percent and extending the terminal year of the program from 2013 to 2015.36 The RPS includes two "tiers" of renewable energy: Main-Tier, which targets larger utility scale resources; and CST, which targets smaller, behind the meter resources.
+Following a comprehensive mid-course review, the Commission expanded the RPS target in January 2010, increasing the target for renewable electricity used by consumers from 25 percent to 30 percent and extending the terminal year of the program from 2013 to 2015.
+The RPS includes two "tiers" of renewable energy: Main-Tier, which targets larger utility scale resources; and CST, which targets smaller, behind the meter resources.
+Through December 31, 2013, NYSERDA's progress at achieving the Main Tier and CST 2015 targets was 48 percent and 57 percent of their renewable energy goals, respectively.